 2 – Include Your Keyword

-One of Yoast SEO’s main optimization factors is whether your keyword appears in your introductory paragraph—because it’s that essential when it comes to ranking and clarity for your readers.
-This is especially important if you’re trying to rank for a long-tail keyword.
+One of Yoast SEO’s main optimization factors is whether your keyword appears in your introductory paragraph.
+Doing this is essential when it comes to ranking.
+Creating clarity for your readers is especially important if you’re trying to rank for a long-tail keyword.

 It’s a useful SEO habit to check your title against your first two sentences to ensure you’ve included that keyword in your blog post introduction.